senni-huemwang/website/docs/index.md

 I'm a linux enthusiast audiophile motorcyclist, nice to meet you!<br/>

 ## Some brief information about who I am

 - My name is Kim, or Senni.
 - My pronouns are he/him
 - I'm from Thailand, with a military rank being an acting sergeant.
 - I'm a cisgender bisexual guy
+- I am a Computer Engineering Student of KMUTT, and a content creator on TikTok and YouTube.
-- I am great with Git, Linux, HTML/CSS/JS, Python, Arduino, Markdown, and Bash, and I am currently learning C, Rust, and Swift.
+- I am great with Git, Linux, HTML/CSS/JS, Python, Arduino, Markdown, and Bash, and I am currently learning C.
 - I enjoy photography, motorcycling, shooting firearms, racing, and listening to Hi-Fi music.

 <p align="center">